Mansour Rashid El-Kikhia: Disappearance in Egypt and Discovery of Body

 On 10 December 1993, he vanished mysteriously after participating in an Arab Organization for Human Rights Board of Trustees meeting in Cairo.
 Eyewitnesses at the time reported that he was seen drinking coffee with two men believed to be working for Egypt's Mukhabarat and was abducted by three men in a black limousine with diplomatic license plates a few yards from the Safir Hotel Cairo where he was staying.
 Neither the Egyptian nor the Libyan authorities issued reports or claimed responsibility regarding this forced disappearance, ever.
 A four-year investigation conducted by the CIA, which was concluded in August 1997, produced convincing evidence that Egyptian agents staged the abduction and forcibly escorted al-Kikhia to the residence of Ibrahim Bishari, Libyan ambassador to the Arab League where he was interrogated by Abdullah Senussi, then to the Libyan authorities, who executed him.
 His body was found in October 2012 inside a refrigerator of a villa in Tripoli belonging to the former military intelligence after former Libyan intelligence chief, Abdullah Senussi; his death still remain a mystery.
 Some have speculated that he died during the events at Abu Salim prison; while others claim that he died in prison as a result of medical negligence.

 Khikia was provided a state funeral in Benghazi and a memorial service held in his honour on 3 December 2012.

 Egyptian government accusations

 The similarity between Reda Helal and Kikhia cases has raised widespread suspicion about the involvement of high-ranking Egyptian officials.
 Kikhia's lawyer does not rule out Libyan and American involvement in his disappearance.
 The recent arrest in London of a highly respected Egyptian engineer, Professor Momdouh Hamza, has implicated four top Egyptian officials with close ties to the Mubarak family and re-opened the rumor mill in Cairo.
 For years Egyptians have heard of forced disappearance of public figures elsewhere in the region (e.g. Iraq, Syria and Libya), but not their own.

 Personal life

-He was the cousin of Libyan-American academic Mansour Omar El-Kikhia, whose father, Omar Pasha Mansour El Kikhia, was the first prime minister of Cyrenaica.
+He was the cousin of Libyan-American academic Mansour Omar El-Kikhia, whose father, Omar Pasha Mansour El-Kikhia, was the first prime minister of Cyrenaica.

+He married a Syrian-American artist Baha al-Omary, with whom he had four children.